lightonai/muse-docs/docs/home/concepts.md

 log-probability close to zero have high likelihood, whereas words with large negative log-probability (e.g. -10, -50, etc.) are more unlikely.
 Log-probabilities are also called **log-probs** or **scores** as an abbreviation.

-There are useful because log-probabilities can simply be added to evaluate the log-probability of a combination of words.
+They are useful because log-probabilities can simply be added to evaluate the log-probability of a combination of words.
 For instance, the log-prob of *"New York"* in the sentence *"I love New York"* is the log-prob of *"New"* in *"I love New"* plus the log-prob of *"York"* in *"I love New York"*.
 This can be used to score entire sentences, and evaluate multiple pre-defined options according to their likelihood.